-For FFY 2017, there were eleven (11) individual level incidences of noncompliance.
+For FFY 2018, there were twenty-seven (27) individual level incidences of noncompliance.
 The MSDE, DEI/SES reviewed the records of each individual child that did not have a transition conference held at least 90 days, and not more than nine months, prior to the toddler's third birthday for toddlers potentially eligible for Part B preschool services.
-Although late, the MSDE, DEI/SES verified that transition conferences were held for all 11 children.
+Although late, the MSDE, DEI/SES verified that transition conferences were held for 25 children.
 As mentioned above, a subsequent data set was also reviewed to determine if those records were compliant.
-Through the review process, the MSDE verified through its online database that each individual child identified with noncompliance was corrected consistent with the regulatory requirements and OSEP Memo 09-02
+They 2 children who did not have a TPM were no longer within the jurisdiction once noncompliance was identified, so transition conferences could not be held.
+Through the review process, the MSDE verified through its online database that each individual child identified with noncompliance was corrected consistent with the regulatory requirements and OSEP Memo 09-02.

-Year Findings of Noncompliance Were Identified Findings of Noncompliance Not Yet Verified as Corrected as of FFY 2017 APR Findings of Noncompliance Verified as Corrected Findings Not Yet Verified as Corrected
+Year Findings of Noncompliance Were Identified Findings of Noncompliance Not Yet Verified as Corrected as of FFY 2018 APR Findings of Noncompliance Verified as Corrected Findings Not Yet Verified as Corrected